Our guest (JRS) in this post gave this Word to a group of young Southern California prophets originally back in the seventies.

 I would read this over and over until it got into my spirit.

-This is the kind of teaching one would expect from an apostle of Jesus Christ.
+This is the kind of teaching one would expect of an apostle.

 I present to you: